auth0/terraform-provider-auth0/docs/resources/action.md

 - `code` (String) The source code of the action.
 - `name` (String) The name of the action.
 - `supported_triggers` (Block List, Min: 1, Max: 1) List of triggers that this action supports.
-At this time, an action can only target a single trigger at a time. (see [below for nested schema](#nestedblock--supported_triggers))
+At this time, an action can only target a single trigger at a time.
+Read [Retrieving the set of triggers available within actions](https://registry.terraform.io/providers/auth0/auth0/latest/docs/guides/action_triggers)to retrieve the latest trigger versions supported. (see [below for nested schema](#nestedblock--supported_triggers))

 ### Optional